davetron5000/fauxml/README.markdown

-# FauXML #
+# FauXML

+FauXML is a way to create hierarchical data that should be turned into XML in a way that doesn't require all the noise and quoting of XML, with a few features to make it a bit simpler.
+This is **not** a new serialization language, but a way to facilitate hand-creating XML for Java applications

+# Overview

-Many technologies require XML configuration files.
+Many Java technologies require XML configuration files.
 While XML is suitable for data interchange, it is not very good at configuration.
 Authoring and maintaining such files is difficult and error-prone, mostly due to the strict requirements of an XML document.

 FauXML is a simplified way of creating and maintaining these files.
 The signal-to-noise ratio is very high, and a rudimentary property system allows for the removal of redunant information.

 Here's an example, based on the J2EE web application configuration: